Lawbreakers netted - Pakistan Observer

 Rawalpindi

-Police in their crackdowns against anti-social elements have arrested 14 lawbreakers besides recovering 340 grams charras, 19 liters liquor, seven pistols of 30 bore with 48 rounds and other items from their possession.
+Police in their crackdown against anti-social elements have arrested 11 lawbreakers besides recovering 1240 grams charras (Marijuana) 13 liters liquor, four bottles of liquor, four pistols 30 bore with 61 rounds, a 9 MM pistol with five rounds and other items from their possession.

-According to a police spokesman, R.A.Bazar police arrested Raju for having 200 grams charras.
-Civil Line police recovered 140 grams charras from Rehan.
+According to a police spokesman, Sadiqabad police rounded up Waqas for having 1240 grams charras.
+Airport police arrested Zaka Ahmed and recovered eight liters liquor.

-New Town police rounded up Abid for having five liters liquor.
-Westridge police apprehended Fayyaz on recovery of 10 liters liquor.
-Other accused were sent behind the bars for having illegal weapons.
-Separate cases have been registered against the accused while further investigation is underway.—APP
+Kahuta police nabbed Khazir for carrying five liters liquor and Asif on recovery of four bottles of liquor.